janboone/applied-economics/source/source/plan.rst

 * there are two datacamp assignments:

-  * you need to finish the chapter "Python Lists" before Wednesday Oct.
+  * you need to finish up to and including the chapter "Python Lists" before Wednesday Oct.
 11 (2017) and
-  * you need to finish the chapter "Numpy" before Wednesday Nov.
+  * you need to finish the whole course up to and including the chapter "Numpy" before Wednesday Nov.
 8 (2017)
   * you receive 1 point for each datacamp assignment that you finish in time

 * you do a final assignment with which you can earn at max.
 8 points.